Are you spending several days in the Austrian capital?

 You can reach Budapest from Vienna by car or train.

-Start your exploration by visiting Castle Hill.
+Start your day trip from Vienna to Budapest by visiting Castle Hill.
 Ride the funicular which is a UNESCO World Heritage Site.
 Wander around Buda Castle, Fisherman’s Bastion, and Matthias Church.
 Admire the vistas of the Danube River flowing through the city.
 Marvel at the Parliament Building, the largest structure in Hungary.